Seattle Medical Malpractice Lawyers

 Damages in a Medical Malpractice Action

-Both economic and noneconomic damages can be recovered in a medical malpractice action.
+Both economic and non-economic damages can be recovered in a medical malpractice action.
 Compensation includes reimbursement for:

 • Medical costs created by the malpractice, including doctor, hospital, therapy, medication, and emergency fees